project-alice-assistant/docs/docs/community-made/getting-started-pycharm.md

 - For URL field paste the URL of the Raw file you just copied
 - On the right-hand side of that screen click the + to add new mapping
 - Type *.install
-that should now apply that schema to any of the blah.install files in the future.
+that should now apply that schema to any of the `blah.install` files in the future.
 - Click Apply
 - Do the same with the other schema's but obviously change the mappings to something that will capture that file type like *talks/en.json should capture all talk json files of en language

 **Secondly set up SonarCloud**

 SonarLint (SonarCloud, sonarQube) is a great tool for making sure your code complies with Alice.
-It will warn you in Pycharm when you call a variable `Thisis_myVariable` instead of the Alice way which is `thisIsMyVariable` and of course many many other checks.
-It's a must have plugin so let's go add that now.
+It will warn you in Pycharm when you call a variable `Thisis_myVariable` instead of the Alice way which is `thisIsMyVariable` and of course many other checks.
+It's a must-have plugin so let's go add that now.

 Pycharm has a Sonarcloud plugin that can check your code to make sure it is following our guidelines!